Dr Constance Mackworth-Young

 15-17 Tavistock Place

-My research focuses on young people and sexual and reproductive health in Southern Africa.
-As a Research Fellow at LSHTM, I am currently conducting social science research on sexual and reproductive health services for young people in Zimbabwe.
+My research focuses on young people, sexual and reproductive health and participatory qualitative methodologies.
+As a Research Fellow at LSHTM, I am currently conducting qualitative research on sexual and reproductive health services for young people in Zimbabwe.

 My PhD explored the impact of HIV on the everyday lives of young women through ethnographic study in Lusaka, Zambia.
 Before and during my PhD I was based at Zambart in Zambia for four years until 2018.
 There I conducted and collaborated on a range of research studies with young people and on HIV.

-Before working in research at LSHTM and Zambart, I worked in public health policy at the World Health Organization and a think tank working on access to medicines.
+I previously worked in public health policy at the World Health Organization and a think tank working on access to medicines.
 I hold an undergraduate degree in Biological and Social Anthropology from the University of Cambridge, an MSc in Sexual and Reproductive Health and a PhD, both from LSHTM.

-I was selected to participate in the Aurora HE Leadership Scheme, and am a member of the 2020 cohort.
+I was selected to participate in the Aurora Higher Education Leadership Scheme, and am a member of the 2020 cohort.

 As a Research Fellow at LSHTM, I am currently conducting social science research in Zimbabwe, focused on the delivery of sexual and reproductive health services for young people.

 I am leading the social science research within the CHIEDZA study, a community-based intervention to improve HIV outcomes in adolescents: a cluster randomised trial led by the Zimbabwe-LSHTM Research Partnership.
-I am conducing social scientist research on the YCHECK project, in the Zimbabwe site, designing routine health checks during adolescence, in collaboration with the World Health Organization.
+I work on the YCHECK project, designing routine health checks during adolescence, in collaboration with the World Health Organization.
 I am conducting social science research on the Zvatinoda! study, a feasibility study of a mobile health intervention to increase demand and uptake of sexual and reproductive health services among young people.

 I am additionally currently working on studies relating to COVID-19.
-Together with the the Biomedical Research Training Institute in Zimbabwe, I led research to understand community perspectives of COVID-19 and the government response in Zimbabwe.
-Results have been published in the Bulletin of the World Health Organisation COVID-19 Open Site and presented to the Zimbabwe Ministry of Health Social Science Taskforce.
-I am working in partnership with Oxford University on the SEBCOV study to investigate the social, ethical and behavioural aspects of COVID-19 across five countries: Thailand, Malaysia, Italy, Slovenia and UK.
-Additionally, I worked collating and sharing best practice in remote research to provide guidance for researchers in low- and middle-income countries planning and adapting studies where face-to-face research is no longer possible.
+I led research to understand community perspectives of COVID-19 and the government response in Zimbabwe to inform policy response.
+I am working in partnership with Oxford University on the SEBCOV study to investigate the social, ethical and behavioural aspects of COVID-19 across five countries: Thailand, Malaysia, Italy, Slovenia, and UK.
+Additionally, I worked collating and sharing best practice in remote data collection to provide guidance for researchers.

 Additionally, while at Zambart from 2014-2018, I conducted and collaborated on several studies around young people, HIV and sexual and reproductive health.
-This included a mixed methods evaluation of a peer-led support group intervention for adolescent girls living with HIV in Zambia (Tikambisane).
-Additionally I conducted qualitative and quantitative analysis from the PopART for Youth study (P-ART-Y), a RCT evaluating 'test and treat' intervention amongst adolescents in 21 communities in Zambia and South Africa.
-And I conducted qualitative research to understand the key challenges and support needs of adolescent girls living with HIV in Zambia as they transition into adulthood.
+This included qualitative research on the support needs for adolescent girls living with HIV in Zambia, and a subsequent mixed methods evaluation of a peer-led support group intervention (Tikambisane).
+Additionally I supported qualitative and quantitative analysis from the PopART for Youth study (P-ART-Y), a RCT evaluating 'test and treat' intervention amongst adolescents in Zambia and South Africa.